 If one of the reasons you have waited to get started saving for retirement is that you are afraid you will “do it wrong,” I have great news for you: managing money isn’t that hard.
 Really!

-At my work, I have access to a fund that tracks the S&P 500 Index, which means that one share includes tiny bits of each of the 500 companies that are part of the Index, and the amount of each company in the share is proportionate to that company’s representation in the Index.
-So, for example, if Google accounts for 1/20 of the value in the S&P 500 Index, it will also be 1/20 of the share I buy.
+At my work, I have access to a fund that tracks the S&P 500 Index, which means that one share includes tiny slivers of each of the 500 companies that are part of the Index, and the amount of each company in the share is proportionate to that company’s representation in the Index.
+So, for example, if Google accounts for 1/20 of the value in the S&P 500 Index, it will also be 1/20 of the share.

 And, because the funds track an Index, they don’t need an active manager (someone who picks the companies that make up the fund).
 This keeps costs low.

 Don’t have access to a fund at work?
-You can open a Traditional IRA (money goes in pre-tax) or a Roth IRA (money goes in after tax) with a company like Vanguard and buy low-cost index funds through that.
-Since you can only contribute up to $5,500 a year to an IRA, if you have more to save—which would be great!—you can also fund a brokerage account with after tax money.
+You can open a Traditional IRA (money goes in pre-tax) or a Roth IRA (money goes in after tax) with a company like Vanguard and buy low-fee index funds through that.
+Since you can only contribute up to $6,000 a year to an IRA (in 2021—the limit may be different depending on when you are reading this), if you have more to save—which would be great!—you can also fund a brokerage account with after tax money.

 Once you get started, there is a lot more you can learn IF YOU WANT TO.
 But if not, that is okay too.
 What is most important is that you started on a solid path.